Buying or selling a house with a septic tank - what you need to know

 - are not permitted if any part of the building that the system serves is located within 30 metres of a public sewer or if the discharge could reasonably be made to the foul sewer; and

 - will require a permit if the discharge is in or close to designated sensitive areas.

-- When a property is sold, the operator must give the purchaser a written notice stating that a small sewage discharge is being carried out and give a description of the waste water system and its maintenance requirements.
+When a property is sold, the operator must give the purchaser a written notice stating that a small sewage discharge is being carried out and must provide a description of the waste water system and its maintenance requirements.
 However, septic tanks do not need to be registered and there is no legal requirement to keep records of maintenance (although this is strongly recommended as purchasers will enquire about maintenance).

-If a small sewage discharge is not meeting the General Binding Rules then the Environment Agency will usually try to provide advice and guidance to help resolve the issue.
-If this is not successful further enforcement action may be taken.
+If a small sewage discharge is not meeting the General Binding Rules the the Environment Agency will usually try to provide advice and guidance to help resolve the issue.
+However, if this is not successful then enforcement action may be taken and potentially prosecution.